sara-huang-hart/driver-drowsiness-detection/README.md

 - person yawning
 - person not yawning

 The outcome variable is binary (1 for drowsy and 0 for non-drowsy).
-Images in the "eye opened" or "person not yawning" groups are non-drowsy, whereas images in the "eye closed" or "person yawning" groups are drowsy.
+Images in the "eye opened" or "person not yawning" groups are considered non-drowsy, whereas images in the "eye closed" or "person yawning" groups are considered drowsy.
+75% of the images in this dataset have an outcome of 1, or drowsy.

+# 🖥️ Data Pre-processing